How to calculate critical angle

 In order to understand the critical angle, it’s necessary to understand how light behaves when traveling through different mediums.
 When light passes from one medium to another, such as from air to water, it will bend or refract depending on the properties of the mediums.
 The degree to which light refracts depends on the difference in refractive indices between the two mediums.
 The refractive index is a measure of how much a material slows down light as it passes through it.

-See also How to clean glass table
+See also How to cut deeply

 At a certain angle of incidence, known as the critical angle, light will no longer refract and instead will be totally reflected back into the original medium.
 This critical angle is unique to each combination of two mediums and can be calculated using Snell’s Law, which relates the refractive angles of the incident angle and the refracted angle: